ptribble/jdk-sunos-patches/jdk17/jdk-jdk-17-0/README-zero.txt

 illumos-zero-2.patch
 Adds the src/hotspot/os_cpu/solaris_zero directory and contents

-These are current and tested for jkd 16+20.
+These are current and tested for jdk 16+20.

 cd to the jdk source that has the other patches applied and